deltachat/deltachat-pages/en/donate.md

 # Donate Money

-Help DeltaChat develop and grow as an independent project serving the people who use it:
+Help Delta Chat develop and grow as an independent project serving the people who use it:

 ## Euros